GRIS-UdeM/MapSPAT/README.md

 A user manual is available here: [User Manual](MapSPAT-UserManual.pdf)

-A demonstration Ableton Live project is available to explore the device's functions: [Demo Project](Demo%20Project)
+A demonstration Ableton Live project is available to explore the device's functions: [MapSPAT-Demo-Project](MapSPAT-Demo-Project)

 ## About